gcheney/poker-hands/README.md

 # Poker Cards!

-This is a small, poker hand comparison tool that automatically generates two random poker hands, compares them, and decalres which one would win that round.
+This project is a poker hands comparison tool that automatically generates two random poker hands, compares them, and decalres which one would win that round.

 # Download